 Step-by-Step Solution for Layering Percussion:

-3. Panning and Volume: Adjust the panning and volume to create a sense of space.
-Use subtle panning to position each percussion element in the stereo field.
+Panning and Volume: Adjust the panning and volume for spatial depth.
+Position each element in the stereo field to create a balanced mix.

-Example: Pan shakers slightly left and congas slightly right, creating a balanced soundscape.
+- Example: Pan shakers slightly left and congas slightly right for a wider soundscape that enhances the beat’s depth.

 Crafting a Dynamic Groove: Rhythmic Interplay